 The Checks feature in the XRP Ledger allows users to create deferred payments that can be canceled or cashed by the intended recipients.
-Like personal paper checks, XRP Ledger Checks start with the sender of the funds creating a Check that specifies an amount and receiver.
-The receiver cashes the check to pull the funds from the sender's account into the receiver's account.
-No money moves until the receiver cashes the Check.
-Because funds are not put on hold when the Check is created, cashing a Check can fail if the sender doesn't have enough funds when the receiver tries to cash it, just like traditional checks.
-If there's a failure cashing the check, the sender can retry until the check expires.
+Like personal paper checks, XRP Ledger Checks start with the sender of the funds creating a Check that specifies an amount and a recipient.
+The recipient cashes the check to pull the funds from the sender's account into the recipient's account.
+No money moves until the recipient cashes the Check.
+Because funds are not put on hold when the Check is created, cashing a Check can fail if the sender doesn't have enough funds when the recipient tries to cash it, just like traditional checks.
+If there's a failure cashing the check, the check's recipient can retry until the Check expires.

 You can send issued currency with Checks.
 With Payment Channels and Escrow, you can only send XRP.

 Checks do not tie up any funds.
 The XRP involved in Payment Channels and Escrow cannot be spent until it is redeemed with a claim provided by the sender (Payment Channels), or released by an expiration or crypto-condition (Escrow).

 You can send XRP to yourself through Escrow.
 You cannot use Checks or Payment Channels to send XRP (or, in the case of Checks, issued currencies) to yourself.

 Traditional paper checks allow people to transfer balances without immediately exchanging physical currency.
 XRP Ledger Checks allow people to exchange funds asynchronously using a process that is familiar to and accepted by the banking industry.

 XRP Ledger Checks also solve a problem that is unique to the XRP Ledger: they allow users to reject unwanted payments or accept only a portion of a payment.
 This is useful for institutions that need to be careful about accepting payments for compliance reasons.

 Checks potentially enable many other use cases.
 Ripple encourages the community to find new and creative applications for Checks.